Medical questions & health advice by board certified doctors

-How does Retin-A work?
+"How does Retin-A work?"

 How does the medicine Retin-A work?
 I'm a woman who just turned 30 and my doctor said due to my history of severe acne (since age 15) I was a good candidate for Retin-A. But if this is just a treatment to dry out my skin even more brutally than the over - the - counter stuff, I'm not sure I want it.

 It works by causing the cells that block your pores to fall off preventing pimples such as black heads and white heads from forming.
 Most patients have good response to topical Retin-A. The side effects which are common include photosensitivity (must use sun screen), and skin irritation.
 Dry skin is a common complaint of people that use Retin-A, but drying out the skin is not how it reduces acne.
 Of note, cystic or inflammatory acne will not respond as well to Retin-A I suggest you schedule an appointment with your primary care physician or dermatologist, whomever you go to for your acne care.
 Discuss this issue with him or her.
 Ultimately it will be your decision as to whether you would like to trade the benefits of the medication for the potential side effects.
 Keep in mind that if you do decide to try it, you can always stop if you decide that the side effects are not acceptable.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.